AKB47-001/mlops-assignment1/README.md

 ## Steps to check Github Actions Workflow

-Step_1: Clone this public repo by using the git clone command.
+Step_1: Clone this public repo by using the git clone command.\
-##
-Step_2: Goto the cloned directory
+Step_2: Goto the cloned directory.\
-##
-Step_3: Switch to kernelridge branch
+Step_3: Switch to kernelridge branch.\
-##
-Step_3: Open the terminal and create a conda env
+Step_4: Open the terminal and create a conda env
 ```bash
 conda create -y -n myconda-env3 python=3.11
 conda activate myconda-env3
 ```
 ##
-Step_4: Add a test file, commit and Push it
+Step_5: Add a test file, commit and Push it
 ##
-Step_5: Goto Github Actions Workflow Page and see the workflow triggered
+Step_6: Goto Github Actions Workflow Page and see the workflow triggered.\